Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Methodology

 \subsection{Spatial-Temporal Transformer}

-To discover the fine-grained interactions between linguistic and spatial-temporal representations, we build a Spatial-Temporal Transformer (STT) that contains four sub-modules, namely Question-Appearance (QA), Question-Motion (QM), Appearance-Semantics (AS) and Motion-Semantics (MS), as shown in Fig. \ref{Fig7} (a).
+After performing linguistic and visual causal intervention, we need to conduct visual-linguistic relation modeling and feature fusion.
+However, existing vision-and-language transformers typically neglect the multi-level and fine-grained interaction between text and appearance-motion information, which is crucial for the event-level visual question answering task.
+Therefore, we propose a Spatial-Temporal Transformer (STT) that includes four sub-modules, namely Question-Appearance (QA), Question-Motion (QM), Appearance-Semantics (AS) and Motion-Semantics (MS), as depicted in Fig. \ref{Fig7} (a), to uncover the fine-grained interactions between linguistic and spatial-temporal representations.
 The QA (QM) module consists of an R-layer Multi-modal Transformer Block (MTB) (Fig. \ref{Fig7} (b)) for multi-modal interaction between the question and the appearance (motion) features.
-Similarly, the AS (MS) uses the MTB to infer the appearance (motion) information given the question semantics.
+Similarly, the AS (MS) uses the MTB to deduce the appearance (motion) information given the question semantics.